BerkeleyLearnVerify/Scenic/docs/glossary.rst

 		Scenic scenarios beyond simple random sampling.
 For how to define external parameters or interface to new external samplers, see :mod:`scenic.core.external_params`.

+	modular scenario
+		A scenario defined using the :sampref:`scenario <modularScenarioDef>` statement (rather than simply being the content of a Scenic file).
+		Such scenarios can take arguments, be instantiated multiple times, and be composed with other scenarios: see :ref:`composition`.

+	world model
+		A Scenic library defining classes, regions, :term:`actions`, helper functions, etc. for use by scenarios targeting a particular simulator or application domain.
+		For example, the world model for the :ref:`driving_domain`, `scenic.domains.driving.model`, defines classes for vehicles, actions for steering, and regions for different parts of the road network.
+		In the line ``Car in intersection``, only the ``in`` specifier is built into Scenic: the class :obj:`~scenic.domains.driving.model.Car` and the region :obj:`~scenic.domains.driving.model.intersection` are defined by the world model.
+		A world model can be used through the :sampref:`model <model {name}>` statement, or simply by importing it like any other Scenic module.

+		.. seealso:: :ref:`defining_world_model` gives further examples and details on how to write a world model.